Entity resolution with a MIO solution: An explainer

 These fragments and entities were not activated by the entry and matching of fragment C, so they remained dormant.

-This behavior is critical to MIOvantage's scalability.
-Not only does it ensure that the amount of processing needed for entity resolution is independent of the amount of stored data, but it allows MIOvantage to work effectively with data sources where data creation and updates are frequent.
+This behavior is critical to our solution’s scalability.
+Not only does it ensure that the amount of processing needed for entity resolution is independent of the amount of stored data, but it allows effective work with data sources where data creation and updates are frequent.

 Consider, for instance, streaming, transaction queue, and sensor data sources.
 These sources can generate large amounts of new and updated data on a continual basis.

-The re-evaluation and retrieval process is efficient because MIOvantage stores all data that belongs to the same entity together on the disk, as described in Representing Entities: Modeling.
+The re-evaluation and retrieval process is efficient because we store all data that belongs to the same entity together on the disk, as described in Representing Entities: Modeling.
 As a result, while the database as a whole can be highly distributed, each individual entity's data is not.

 Storing all data about an entity together significantly reduces search and retrieval time when compared to a strategy that distributes an entity across multiple storage locations.

-As a result of the entity-based storage approach, MIOvantage can take advantage of the speed of the speed of in-memory computing and the economy of disk-based storage at the same time.
+As a result of the entity-based storage approach, we can take advantage of the speed of in-memory computing and the economy of disk-based storage at the same time.
 The value of this is particularly evident at the petabyte-plus scale, where in-memory storage is impractical with current technology.

 For purposes of storing and re-activating entities, entities that have unsnipped relationships with each other are considered to be one entity.
 Thus, in the example unsnipped relationship shown previously, the Customer entity would include, and be stored with, the Name and Address entities.